Langrish

 Langrish is a village and civil parish in the East Hampshire district of Hampshire, England.
-It is in the civil parish of Stroud and is 2.7 miles (4.3 km) west of Petersfield, on the A272 road.
+It is next to the civil parish of Stroud and is 2.7 miles (4.3 km) west of Petersfield, on the A272 road.

-Rail Connections
+Rail connections

 The nearest main railway station is Petersfield, 2.3 miles (3.7 km) east of the village.

-Village Church
+Village church

 The church of St John the Evangelist is on the NW side of the village on the west side of the A272 road.